gamesensical/docs/README.md

 string  weapon_originalowner_xuid

-bool  headshot  signals a headshot
+- bool  headshot  signals a headshot

-short  dominated  did killer dominate victim with this kill
+- short  dominated  did killer dominate victim with this kill

-short  revenge  did killer get revenge on victim with this kill
+- short  revenge  did killer get revenge on victim with this kill

-short  wipe  To do: check if indicates on a squad wipeout in Danger Zone
+- short  wipe  To do: check if indicates on a squad wipeout in Danger Zone

-short  penetrated  number of objects shot penetrated before killing target
+- short  penetrated  number of objects shot penetrated before killing target

-bool  noreplay  if replay data is unavailable, this will be present and set to false
+- bool  noreplay  if replay data is unavailable, this will be present and set to false

-bool  noscope  kill happened without a scope, used for death notice icon
+- bool  noscope  kill happened without a scope, used for death notice icon

-bool  thrusmoke  hitscan weapon went through smoke grenade
+- bool  thrusmoke  hitscan weapon went through smoke grenade

-bool  attackerblind  attacker was blind from flashbang
+- bool  attackerblind  attacker was blind from flashbang

-float  distance  distance to victim in meters
+- float  distance  distance to victim in meters

 other_death

-Note: As far as I know only used for chicken deaths at the moment
+> **_NOTE:_** As far as I know only used for chicken deaths at the moment

-Name:  other_death
+## name:   other_death

-Structure:
+- Structure:

-short  otherid
+- short  otherid

 string  othertype

-short  attacker  user ID who attacked
+- short  attacker  user ID who attacked

 string  weapon  weapon name attacker used, if not the world